 I started going to bed mad.
 I woke up mad.
 I showered mad.
 I eventually started looking for more stuff to get mad over because it was the only “productive” thing I felt like I could do socially distanced from the world.

 I’d snap a lot more.
 Find myself arguing over nothing.
 Just so I could prove a point or get someone on my side of the fence.

 In the bigger picture, though, I am a puny and insignificant asset to pretty much any cause.
-I don’t money or connections.
+I don’t have money or connections or even brute strength.
 The best I can do is call someone a “fucking idiot” in a Facebook comment.